 Andrew Seger – Director

-Andrew Seger is the Chief Creative Officer at INDISTRY – an OTT streaming app focused on discovering and developing emerging artists.
-After completing a Master’s in Radio & Television from San Francisco State University and instructing Experimental Video there, Andrew relocating to New York where he worked in fashion, ultimately becoming the post production manager for New York Fashion Week, MIAMI SWIM, and ARUBA IN STYLE.
+Andrew Seger is the Senior Creative Director of mobileLACE, a digital transformation company.
+As Chief Creative Officer of INDISTRY MEDIA, Andrew helped shape the streaming startup to become a social good platform focused on artist development and support.
+He has consulted for the AI editing app, TRASH, and mentors in the creative media space.
+Andrew has spoken on gender, media and filmmaking at Planned Parenthood, NYU, ESPN EQUAL, San Francisco State University, and University of Colorado.
 10 years of boots-on-the-ground experience developing and producing digital content for agencies gives Andrew a practical background to support content strategy and development.
 In addition to directing WE EXIST, he has edited and produced commercials, documentaries, features, music videos, television, and fashion.
-He is a brand strategist and the founder of Flannel Projects, the boutique production house that produced WE EXIST.
+He is a brand strategist and the founder of FLANNEL PROJECTS, the boutique production house that produced WE EXIST.